RobDWaller/ReallySimpleCollection/README.md

 # Really Simple Collection

-A very simple collection library that helps you turn arrays into collections.
+A very simple PHP collection library that helps you turn arrays into collections.
 Provides lots of useful methods such as first, map, filter, etc.

 ## Usage

 To use the collection is very simple, just pass an array into the new instance of the collection class.

 ```
 <?php